Sport in Russia

 - Sambo — a martial art developed for Russia's military and police force in the 1930s.

-- Bunnock — a kind of skittles game which is played with bones (commonly known as "Game of Bones").
+- Bunnock — a kind of skittles game that is played with bones (commonly known as "Game of Bones").

 Russian Sporting Success

-- Russia / USSR have dominated the top of the medal tally for many of the Olympic Games since 1956.
+- Russia / USSR have featured at the top of the medal tally for many of the Olympic Games since 1956.

 - Maria Sharapova (tennis)